 BOB-4 does not implement on/off blinking, but rather white pixels are alternately rendered black.
 Actual appearance depends on the character-rendering mode (see m command with n=64~79).
 Blinking requires global enabling before use, which also clears the screen to prevent odd-looking results.
 All fonts are then rendered as 1bpp (one bit per pixel).
 In BOB-4 mode the global blink enable command is "<CSI>32;1v".
 The equivalent command in BOB-3 compatibility mode is "{G1".
 Globally disabling blink mode clears the screen and restores normal font rendering.
 This is done with BOB-4 command "<CSI>32;0v" or BOB-3 command "{G0".
-Once blinking is globally enabled, individual character blinking is switched on with "<CSI>5m" (BOB-3 "{GE"), and switched off with "<CSI>25m" (BOB-3 "{GD").
+Once blinking is globally enabled, then individual character blinking is switched on with "<CSI>5m" (BOB-3 "{GE"), and switched off with "<CSI>25m" (BOB-3 "{GD").
 Printable characters transmitted subsequent to these switch commands obey the most recent setting.

-Character on/off blinking may be implemented in the host controller if necessary.
 Blink enable, blink period, and blink duty cycle settings are included in the system configuration report (<CSI>5}).